Frequently Asked Questions

 I formerly attended CSU, Chico.
 Can I complete my degree through distance education?

 It depends on your previous degree program and the amount of time since you last completed course work at Chico.
-Contact the academic advisor in the major in which you are interested.
+Contact the academic advisor for the major in which you are interested.

 What are the admission requirements?